duerko2/RoboRallyDeFaglige5/README.md

-# DTU 02324 Advance Praogramming course
+# DTU 02324 Advance Programming course
-###Exercises for SPRING 2022
+### Exercises for SPRING 2022

 This repository contains code from exercise sessions taking place in spring semester 2022.
 It includes both the code needed to start with particular exercise tasks and the code which represent the task solution.